FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Techniques/README.md

  [test on which operating system the effect is used.](../Variables_etc/Auto_synced/README.md#check-on-which-operating-system-the-effect-is-used)
  This opens up new possibilities to use ps_3_0 on Windows platforms, without losing the compatibility with Linux and Mac.

+*Quote by FxSchrauber*
- Immediately before reaching the performance limit of the Pixel Shader, I noticed in some cases a sudden increase in the GPU load, which was much lower when testing with the Shader Model 3.
+> Immediately before reaching the performance limit of the Pixel Shader, I noticed in some cases a sudden increase in the GPU load,
+> which was much lower when testing with the Shader Model 3.
- This may be an indication that you should distribute the code before reaching the limit to another pixel shader.
+> This may be an indication that you should distribute the code before reaching the limit to another pixel shader.

 ---